John Schneeberger: In media

-His case was depicted in a 2003 true crime series, 72 Hours ("The Good Doctor") on CBC, and in Canadian film, I Accuse.
+His case was depicted in a 2003 true crime series, 72 Hours ("The Good Doctor") on CBC, and in a Canadian film, I Accuse.
 It was also featured in an episode of Forensic Files ('Bad Blood') on Court TV, now TruTV.

 The case also inspired works of fiction, including "Serendipity", a fifth season episode of Law & Order: Special Victims Unit, and the first episode of the 2009 Japanese drama Kiina.

 The case was featured on Autopsy episode 7, "Dead Men Talking" (2001) on HBO.

+The case is also mentioned in M.W.
+Craven's book Black Summer.
+This is the second book in the detective Washington Poe series.

+Also the subject of the true crime podcast Canadian True Crime Stories "The Good Doctor".